Former Program Director

 Empowering Evidence-Driven Advocacy (EEDA) is a four-and-a-half year project (2017-2021) implemented by PRB and the International Youth Alliance for Family Planning (IYAFP) and supported by the Bill & Melinda Gates Foundation.

 Bill & Melinda Gates Foundation

 STATUS: Completed (2017-2022)

 Young people’s ability to freely determine their reproductive lives greatly affects their livelihoods and that of their future families.
 EEDA offers young people the opportunity to lead family planning policy change efforts through policy research, evidence-based communication, and targeted advocacy strategies.

 EEDA’s goals are to improve the implementation of existing family planning policies, especially those that support youth access to and use of contraception; and generate new funding and policy commitments for family planning in response to evidence-driven advocacy.
 It aims to achieve these goals by increasing youth advocates’ capacity to measure policy implementation and hold governments accountable for their commitments, and by increasing decisionmakers’ use of evidence.

-EEDA has pioneered partner-driven and youth-led approaches, backed with solid evidence, that have generated 19 new family planning (FP) funding or policy commitments and contributed to improved implementation of FP policies.
+EEDA has pioneered partner-driven and youth-led approaches, backed with solid evidence, that have generated 57 new family planning (FP) funding or policy commitments and contributed to 21 unique instances of improved implementation of FP policies.

-To date, the project has supported the development of more than 76 data-driven, customized advocacy materials that are being used by youth advocates and partner organizations to advance advocacy objectives in 11 countries across Africa and Asia.
-Through a unique research-to-action curriculum and sustained collaboration, EEDA has imparted policy advocacy, communications, or data collection skills to nearly 150 youth advocates and representatives from partner organizations.
+To date, the project has supported the development of more than 111 data-driven, customized advocacy materials that are being used by youth advocates and partner organizations to advance advocacy objectives in 13 countries across Africa and Asia.
+Through a unique research-to-action curriculum and sustained collaboration, EEDA has imparted policy advocacy, communications, or data collection skills to more than 170 youth advocates and representatives from partner organizations.

 EEDA seeks to accomplish our goals of stronger family planning funding, policy commitment, and policy implementation through three activities: a Youth-led Policy Advocacy Partnership in Five Countries, the Family Planning Advocacy Resource Hub, and the Youth Family Planning Policy Scorecard.